Hospital for Special Surgery

 As part of the disclosure process, this website lists Research staff collaborations with outside companies if the Research staff member received any payment during the prior year or expects to receive any payment in the next year.
 The disclosures are based on information provided by the Research staff and other sources and are updated regularly.
 Current ownership interests and leadership positions are also listed.
 Further information may be available on individual company websites.

-Below are the healthcare industry relationships reported by Dr. Goldring as of March 25, 2014.
+Below are the healthcare industry relationships reported by Dr. Goldring as of April 21, 2015.

 By disclosing the collaborations of HSS Research staff with industry on this website, HSS and its Research staff make this information available to patients and the public, thus creating a transparent environment for those who are interested in this information.
 Further, HSS’ Conflicts of Interest Policy does not permit payment of royalties on products developed by him/her that are used on patients at HSS.